 The Final Words

-This article is just a glimpse of the next two pieces — Easiest and Most Difficult Language to Learn.
+This article is just a glimpse of the next two pieces — Easiest Languages and Most Difficult Languages to Learn.
 Well, okay, I haven’t written that yet.
 But I’ll write soon.
-If you’ve any question, Feel free to share your views in the comments.
+If you’ve any questions, Feel free to share your views in the comments.